mapproxy/mapproxy/doc/development.rst

 You are using `virtualenv` as described in :doc:`install`, right?

 Before you start hacking on MapProxy you should install it in development-mode.
-In the root directory of MapProxy call ``python setup.py develop``.
-Instead of installing and thus copying MapProxy into you `virtualenv`, this will just link to your source directory.
-If you now start MapProxy, the source from the ``mapproxy`` directory will be used.
+In the root directory of MapProxy call ``pip install -e ./``.
+Instead of installing and thus copying MapProxy into your `virtualenv`, this will just link to your source directory.
+If you now start MapProxy, the source from your MapProxy directory will be used.
 Any change you do in the code will be available if you restart MapProxy.
-If you use the ``--reload`` option of the ``paster serve`` command, any change in the source will issue a reload of the MapProxy application.
+If you use the ``--reload`` option of the ``paster serve`` command, any change in the source will issue a reload of the MapProxy server.

 .. todo::